It’s time for the closing act

 “It's a lot of fun, (but there is) a lot of danger to it.
 Anything can happen.
 Horses can fall, you can fall, anything can happen.
 But you just go out there and you enjoy it.
 It's fun.
 It's an amazing feeling, the bond between animal and you.
 We love it.
 Our horses are just like our kids; we love them.
 They're part of our family.”

-“I see the kids and hug them.
-Some kids, you can feel it … some kids need (extra) attention.
-I can hug (them), I can give love (to) the kids, because that (what) kids need.
-I love to (give my heart to them) because I feel like them.”
-He said he was bullied when he was younger.
+“I am the last little person to be part of this circus.
+I am proud; I am a great performer.
+Children, they can see that I have challenges because of my size.
+We need to continue being examples for children, being people they can look up to.
+I want to continue to help them find courage in life. … My family, we’ll go back to Brazil because my boys need to go to school.
+I need to go back to my country for now, but I hope to come back to America to perform.”

 “Everyone is scared.
 It’s a place where some called home for more than 30 years.
 It’s like being institutionalized.
 The outside world is scary!
 I hope people use this opportunity to grow and learn. … Life goes on.
 You either cry and feel sorry for yourself or you pick up your pants and move on.
-We are with two shows at the moment, Tarzan Zerbini (Circus) and the Jordan World Circus, who work mostly for Shriners Hospitals for Children.
+(My troupe is) with two shows at the moment, Tarzan Zerbini (Circus) and the Jordan World Circus, who work mostly for Shriners Hospitals for Children.
 It’s a good feeling to know that we are helping to raise money for children in need.”

 “I work with wild animals — tigers and lions — because I love big cats, first and foremost.
 It just so happens that the circus gives me an opportunity to do that, so whether the circus was to close or not close or never be around again, I would still be involved with big cats.
 But what I do creates, in my opinion, awareness.
 Because people, unless they actually see something with their own eyes, or feel it, or touch it or are in its presence, they don’t really care for it. … When people come to an open house, they have a million and one questions.
 They’re really interested because once those animals are there in front of them, people suddenly are touched by them.
 So every single waking day of my working life, since I was 17 years old, all I’ve done is care for these animals.”